sighupio/fury-kubernetes-networking/katalog/cilium/MAINTENANCE.md

 # Cilium Package Maintenance Guide

-To update the Calico package with upstream, please follow the next steps.
+To update the Cilium package with upstream, please follow the next steps.

 Download the upstream manifests: